nrk/phpiredis/README.md

 [![Software license][ico-license]](LICENSE)
 [![Build status][ico-travis]][link-travis]

-Phpiredis is an extension for PHP 5.x and 7.x based on [hiredis](https://github.com/redis/hiredis) that provides a simple and efficient client for Redis and a fast incremental parser / serializer for the [RESP protocol](http://redis.io/topics/protocol).
+Phpiredis is an extension for PHP 5.x to 8.x based on [hiredis](https://github.com/redis/hiredis) that provides a simple and efficient client for Redis and a fast incremental parser / serializer for the [RESP protocol](http://redis.io/topics/protocol).